webaware/gravityforms-eway/readme.txt

 > NB: this plugin extends [Gravity Forms](http://webaware.com.au/get-gravity-forms); you still need to install and activate Gravity Forms!

+[Go Pro](https://gfeway.webaware.net.au/) and access these additional features:

+* record entry even when transaction fails
+* use Responsive Shared Page, no need for SSL certificate on standard payments
+* more complex forms with feeds mapping fields to eWAY
+* support for shipping addresses
+* more conditional logic support
+* mix multiple currencies on one website
+* mix multiple eWAY accounts on one website

 = Sponsorships =

 * recurring payments generously sponsored by [Castle Design](http://castledesign.com.au/)